ammar/regexp_parser/README.md

 ```

 A one-liner that returns an array of the textual parts of the given pattern.
-Compare the output with that of the one-liner example of the Scanner; notably
+Compare the output with that of the one-liner example of the **Scanner**; notably
 how the sequence 'cat' is treated.
+The 't' is seperated because it's followed
+by a quantifier that only applies to it.

 ```ruby
 Regexp::Lexer.scan( /(cat?([b]at)){3,5}/ ).map {|token| token.text}